Last updated:

 Throughout the works, there is no access for pedestrians through the site, as there will be no footways, but access will be maintained for residents and businesses will remain open as usual.

-The diversion route is: Easthampstead Road, Old Wokingham Road, Nine Mile Ride, Heathlands Road (and the reverse for northbound traffic).
+When Heathlands Road is closed, the diversion route is: Easthampstead Road, Old Wokingham Road, Nine Mile Ride, Heathlands Road (and the reverse for northbound traffic).

 The diagrams linked below show how the junction will look at each phase and what to expect in terms of potential disruption.
+The dates are subject to change and we will update residents via the website and newsletters as soon as possible.

 As the works progress, we will be able to provide specific start dates for each phase via our South Wokingham newsletter, as well as on our social media channels.